-In addition to undertaking a desk review, the Reforestation Methodology requires one site visit at least one year after trees have been planted or otherwise established naturally following a site preparation event.
+In addition to undertaking a desk review, the Reforestation Methodology requires one site visit at least one year after trees have been planted or otherwise established naturally following a site preparation event, or, for projects based on sowing seeds, after newly established trees are 6 inches in height on average.
 The specific itinerary for a site visit and the scheduling of activities shall be specified in the confirmation plan.